Geraint Wyn Davies

-Early life and training
+Early life and education

-Geraint Wyn Davies was born on 20 April 1957 in Swansea, Wales, the son of a Congregationalist Christian preacher and a school teacher.
+Geraint Wyn Davies was born in Swansea, Wales, the son of a Congregationalist Christian preacher and a school teacher.
 At the age of 7 he moved with his family from Haverfordwest, Pembrokeshire to Canada, where he attended Upper Canada College.
 He first acted at age 12, appearing in a school production of Lord of the Flies.

 He went on to study at the University of Western Ontario, where he studied economics before dropping out to pursue an acting career.

-His professional stage debut was in 1976 in Quebec City, when at 19 he appeared in The Fantasticks, Red Emma, and A Midsummer Night's Dream.